NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

 - **stop:** mvn liberty:stop
 - **run open liberty in development mode:** mvn liberty:dev

-All command have to be executed from the orderdomainEAR/WAR folder.
-IN development mode you can run the the integration tests (*IT.java classes) by pressing RETURN/ENTER when the server is up.
+All commands have to be executed from the orderdomainEAR folder.
+In development mode you can run the the integration tests (*IT.java classes) by pressing RETURN/ENTER when the server is up.
 Code changes in the IT tests are hot replaced.

-Right now the integration tests run just in the WAR module.
-For running this also in the EAR a jar with the DTO has to be created.
-So that the objects are also be used in the tests when running in the EAR module.

 #### Smoketest
-There is a little script smoketest.sh in the orderdomainParent\resources\smoketest folder which could be used to test if the very basic functionality works after staring the open liberty server with the orderdomain as WAR or as EAR.
+There is a little script smoketest.sh in the orderdomainParent\resources\smoketest folder which could be used to test if the very basic functionality works after staring the open liberty server with the orderdomain as EAR.

 - create three items
 - create a customer